pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---MSX.md

 Logically z88dk treats the memory map as being 16kb pages, transparently handling the fact that the ROM mapper may actually be an 8k mapper.

 To place functions into banks, you should use the `#pragma bank NN` directive, where NN is a decimal number between 1 and 31.
-Functions should be prototyped as `__banked __z88dk_params_offset(4)` to ensure that both the call to the function is passed through the trampoline and that parameters are found at the correct stack offset.

 There is no default MegaROM mapper configured, to enable one, one of the following options need to be supplied to the zcc command line: